Figueroa's leadership key to Honduras's Cup journey

-TEGUCIGALPA Maynor Figueroa's leadership and ability to marshal Honduras's defence will help determine how long the central American nation's World Cup adventure lasts.
+TEGUCIGALPA Maynor Figueroa's leadership and ability to marshal Honduras's defense will help determine how long the central American nation's World Cup adventure lasts.

 Figueroa, a left-footed defender for England's Hull City, will hope to overcome a dip in form this season that has dented his reputation as one of the Premier League's top defenders.

-Figueroa, who can slot in at centre-back as well as further up the pitch, came through the youth system of his local club near his birthplace in the northern city of Jutiapa.
+Figueroa, who is able to slot in at center-back as well as further up the pitch, came through the youth system of his local club near his birthplace in the northern city of Jutiapa.

 He made his senior debut at 16 for Victoria in 1999 before moving to Deportivo Olimpia in 2003, where he won three league titles in five years.